getpelican/pelican/docs/importer.rst

 For Medium (an example of using an RSS feed):

-    $ pip install feedparser
+    $ python -m pip install feedparser
     $ pelican-import --feed https://medium.com/feed/@username

 .. note::

-   The RSS feed may only return the most recent posts, not all of them.
+   The RSS feed may only return the most recent posts — not all of them.

 Tests
 =====